guildai/guild.ai/pages/docs/start.md

 [1:25835712]  train.py  2019-03-15 07:45:00  completed
 ```

-The list shows each available run (in this case, we've only run
+The list shows each available run (in this case, we've run `train.py`
-`train.py` once) with its ID, operation name, start time, and status.
+once) with its ID, operation name, start time, and status.

 !!! note
     In cases where Guild shows a run ID, the ID will be different